Bjørn Lomborg: Discussions in the media

 After the release of The Skeptical Environmentalist in 2001, Lomborg was subjected to intense scrutiny and criticism in the media.
-Like in the scientific community, his scientific qualifications and integrity were criticised, although some popular media outlets supported him.
+As in the scientific community, his scientific qualifications and integrity were criticized, although some popular media outlets supported him.
 The verdict of the Danish Committees for Scientific Dishonesty fueled this debate and brought it into the spotlight of international mass media.
 By the end of 2003 Lomborg had become an international celebrity, with frequent appearances on radio, television and print media around the world.
 He is also a regular contributor to Project Syndicate since 2005.